kiba/Writings/for_science/chp27_epilogue.md

 "I don't want any more shop talk or politics from you.
 I just want to enjoy our time together."

 "As you wish, dear."

+***
+**James Archer**
+**November 3, 2016**

+There was a baby boom of sort shortly after the crisis.
+Now, there was this new spirit of renovation that had sprung up.
+I could see it everywhere as I walked.

+The ark stopped looking so patchy and old.

+The energy cost imposed upon Sidonia by the gravity furnace was significant if necessary.
+Now, pretty much every floor level got their own gravity plate, making the furnace unnecessary.
+It also freed up a lot of space once it was shut off.

+Of course, with Sidonia being mostly empty, that wasn't an issue.
+It also meant a shortage of labor, and that required migration, which also required rethinking about how Sidonian society works.

+As I approach a particular busy street, there were lot of political slogans.
+I could also see people wearing colorful dress, not abiding by the standard Sidonian uniform.
+They were often immigrants from Remnant.

+They were not a large percentage of the population, but what was a trickle earlier in the year was becoming a flow.

+Apparently, there were meta-awareness on the part of Sidonia, and there were effort made to counter any xenophobia and cultural misunderstanding that might arise.

+Of course, I was also an 'immigrant', but the perception that I was already one of them, despite my unusual behaviors.